makersacademy/takeaway-challenge/README.md

  ```

  ___________________________________
- completed stories :
+ completed/ partial  stories :
- Sort of allows user to choose a dish.
-Not split class yet.
+ displays dishes and prices  ( not seperate class yet )
+ Allows users to select a dish

 Instructions
 -------